tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_combine_swagger_and_guide.md

 When you start pushing your documentation into another source file &mdash; in this case, a YAML or JSON file that is included in a Swagger UI file set, you end up splitting your single source of truth into multiple sources.
 You might have defined your endpoints and parameters in your regular documentation, and now the OpenAPI spec asks you to provide the same endpoints and descriptions in the spec.
 Do you copy and paste the same parameters and other information across both sites?
 Do you somehow generate the descriptions from the same source?

 This conundrum is usually crystal clear to technical writers.
 API doc consists of more than reference material about the APIs.
 You've got all kinds of other information about getting API keys, setup and configuration of services, or other details that don't fit into the spec.
-I covered much of this in [Documenting non-reference sections](docapis_create_user_guide.html) part of the guide.
-You have non-reference sections such as the following:
+I covered much of this in [Documenting conceptual topics](docconceptual.html) part of the guide.
+You have conceptual sections such as the following:

 * [API Overview](docapis_doc_overview.html)
 * [Getting started tutorial](docapis_doc_getting_started_section.html)